KrashLeviathan/krashleviathan.github.io/_posts/2017-12-03-Reflection-Cumulative.md

 such a tumultuous time of growth requires you to take stock of what you have to be thankful for.
 If we lose sight of that, we lose a little bit of what it means to be human.
-Knowing that your success is not your own is humbling, and it allows you to have compassion on those who are not as fortunate.
+Knowing that your success is not your own is humbling, and it allows you to show compassion and grace to those who are less fortunate than you.

 <figure>
    <img src="/portfolio/assets/oliver-with-hat.jpg"/>
 </figure>

-## Reflecting on My ISU Experience

-### Preparing Professionals
+## Preparing Professionals

 The goal of any engineering program is to train and equip students to become professionals.
 Professional problem solvers in a given domain.
-We're trained in the entire lifecycle of a project, from conception to completion, and we're given enough hands-on experience to develop good habits, reliable instincts, and a systematic approach.
+We're trained in the entire life cycle of project development, from conception to completion, and we're given enough hands-on experience to solidify conceptual understanding and to develop good habits, reliable instincts, and a systematic approach.

 As with many learning experiences in life, you get out of it what you put into it.
 Students in the Software Engineering program get the chance to do project